If energy needs to be saved, there are good ways to do it.

 But society energy saving laws, if needed at all, should of course be about society energy savings, not what light bulb Johnny wants to use in his bedroom!

-Society energy usage savings are a fraction of 1%, or around 1% grid electricity, from Department of Energy data backed up by referenced institutional American, European and other sources - and is still less on referenced lifecycle (manufacture, transport, recycling) considerations.
+Even the gross society energy usage savings (before reducing factors) are a fraction of 1%, or around 1% grid electricity, from Department of Energy data backed up by referenced institutional American, European and other sources, savings that are still less on described time-of-use, heat replacement, life cycle and other considerations.

 Relevant energy saving electricity policy,